Eugene Domingo: Styles

 Domingo shows in her projects that her comic touch is still very much apparent as she delivers one-liners that elicit cheers from the appreciative crowd.
 According to Philippine Entertainment Portal, she gives no exaggeration in her roles, be it as a popular actress or a weary mother.
 Considering how her past films are, her acting styles just grabbed the audience senseless and ended up picking themselves up after rolling on the floor laughing.
 Domingo has a wide range of acting skill, from full-on hysterical to completely flat-line dramatic acting.
 According to her, "...everybody has a gift, some are developed.
 But the truly gifted are born with it.
 But they should never take it for granted.
 Acting workshops can help, but practice and exposure and training constitute the real deal...".
 She further added that her theater experience has given her the medium for her acting styles.

 According to GMA News, Domingo brings her signature style to her movies especially on the musical I Do Bidoo Bidoo: Heto nAPO Sila! as a no-nonsense yet loving mother.
-Also, as the stronger maternal figure, she gets to show it with some of the movie's best lines.
-Her timing on delivering her long lines also adds to her special aura as a comedian, and often steal spotlights because of her witty lines.
-Her humorous quips never fail to elicit thunderous laughter from the audience because she plays her character to maximum comedic effect.
+As the stronger maternal figure, she gets to show it with some of the movie's best lines.
+Her timing on line delivery also adds to her style as a comedian, and she often steals spotlights because of her witty lines.
+Her quips often elicit laughter from the audience because she plays her character to maximum comedic effect.